 The experimental design is illustrated in Table 1, where each cell is a possible design choice in each factor.
-131 In this section, we first provide a detailed account of the factor User Profile Source.
-In turn, we 132 show three of the different text mining methods that were applied in the experiment.
-Finally, we note the 133 details of the factor Ranking Method, which examines whether diversification improves the serendipity of 134 recommendations.
-135
+In this section, we first provide a detailed account of the factor User Profile Source.
+In turn, we

+152 recommendations.

-User Profile Source 136
+153 User Profile Source

-In this factor, we compare the following two data sources that are used to build a user profile.
-137
+154 In this factor, we compare the following two data sources that are used to build a user profile.

 • Research papers: The research papers written by a user are used as a baseline.
-This approach is 138 motivated by previous studies that have investigated research paper recommender systems, including 139 Sugiyama and Kan (2010) and Google Scholar.
-140
+This approach is motivated by previous studies that have investigated research paper recommender systems, including Sugiyama and Kan (2010) and Google Scholar.

-• Twitter: In contrast to the user's papers, we assume that using Tweets leads to more serendipitous 141 recommendations.
-It is common practice among researchers to Tweet about their professional 142 interests (Letierce et al., 2010).
-Therefore, Tweets can be used to build a user profile in the 143 context of a research paper recommender system.
-We hypothesise that a user's Tweets improve 144 the serendipitous nature of recommendations because researchers are likely to Tweet about recent 145 interests and information (e.g., from social networks) that are not yet reflected in their papers.
-146
+• Twitter: In contrast to the user's papers, we assume that using Tweets leads to more serendipitous recommendations.
+It is common practice among researchers to Tweet about their professional interests (Letierce et al., 2010).
+Therefore, Tweets can be used to build a user profile in the context of a research paper recommender system.
+We hypothesise that a user's Tweets improve the serendipitous nature of recommendations because researchers are likely to Tweet about recent interests and information (e.g., from social networks) that are not yet reflected in their papers.

-Text Mining Method 147
+164 Text Mining Method

-For each of the two data sources (i.e., the user's own papers or their Tweets) and the candidate items, 148 we apply a text mining method using one of three text mining methods.
-Specifically, we compare 149 three methods, namely TF-IDF (Salton and Buckley, 1988), CF-IDF (Goossen et al., 2011), and HCF-150 IDF (Nishioka et al., 2015), to build paper profiles and a user profile.
-This factor was introduced because 151 the effectiveness of each text mining method is informed by the type of content that will be analysed (e.g., 152 Tweets or research papers).
+For each of the two data sources (i.e., the user's own papers or their Tweets) and the candidate items, 165 we apply a text mining method using one of three text mining methods.
+Specifically, we compare 166 three methods, namely TF-IDF (Salton and Buckley, 1988), CF-IDF (Goossen et al., 2011), and HCF-167 IDF (Nishioka et al., 2015), to build paper profiles and a user profile.
+This factor was introduced because 168 the effectiveness of each text mining method is informed by the type of content that will be analysed (e.g., 169 Tweets or research papers).
 For each method, a weighting function w is defined.
-This weighting function 153 assigns a specific weight to each feature f, which is a term in TF-IDF and a semantic concept in CF-IDF 154 and HCF-IDF.
-155 tf returns the frequency of a term w in a text t.
-A text t is either a user profile source I{μ} or 156 candidate item d.
-The term frequency acts under the assumption that more frequent terms are 157 more important (Salton and Buckley, 1988).
-The second term of the equation presents the inverse 158 document frequency, which measures the relative importance of a term w in a corpus D (i.e., a set 159 of candidate items).
-160
+This weighting function 170 assigns a specific weight to each feature f, which is a term in TF-IDF and a semantic concept in CF-IDF 171 and HCF-IDF.
+172 tf returns the frequency of a term w in a text t.
+A text t is either a user profile source I_u or candidate item d.
+The term frequency acts under the assumption that more frequent terms are more important (Salton and Buckley, 1988).
+The second term of the equation presents the inverse document frequency, which measures the relative importance of a term w in a corpus D (i.e., a set of candidate items).